kumahq/kuma-website/docs/docs/0.3.2/documentation/README.md

 ## Networking

-Kuma - being an application that wants to improve the underlying connectivity between your services and make the network agnostic to the developers - also comes with some networking requirements itself.
+Kuma - being an application that wants to improve the underlying connectivity between your services by making the underlying network more reliable - also comes with some networking requirements itself.

 ### kuma-cp ports